rptaylor/kapel/chart/README.md

 The following values only apply if `.Values.outputFormat` equals `"ssmsend"`:

 * `.Values.ssmsend`: Configuration for the container that outputs job records to APEL.
-  * `.image_repository`: Docker image repository from which to pull the SSM output image.
+  * `.image_repository`: OCI image repository from which to pull the SSM output image.
   * `.image_tag`: Optionally specify an image version.
   * `.resources`: Resource requests and limits for the SSM output container.
-  * `.x509cert` and `.x509key`: Base64-encoded public cert and private key to authenticate to APEL.
+  * `.x509cert` and `.x509key`: Base64-encoded public cert and private key for content signing when sending messages with SSM for APEL.